dse/cheat-sheets/bash/getopts.md

 This example does not illustrate silent error reporting, nor the use of `getopts` to parse arguments other than the positional parameters.

 ## Long Options?
 You Might As Well Jump off a Cliff.
+But Hey, More Power to You.

 You may use `-` as an option character.
 You can take advantage of this to implement long options for your shell script in a crude